ezriharmusial/LastMessengerS/src/lib/md-collections/artists/chuzzykeys.md

   He has released 3 professional tracks so far and the tracks were produced by himself in 2022.
 Chuzzykeys is looking forward to having his first ever album released.

   Thank you
+action: develops his skills by practicing and listening to music every day
+solution: ""
+influences: came from gospel music and popular artists and today listens mostly to Afrobeat, Hip Hop, R&B and Highlife
 ---